zpalfi42/piscineds/README.md

 🔹 **Data Engineer** – Basics of Python for data processing, scripting, and automation.
 🔹 **Data Warehouse** – Data storage, database management, and SQL querying.
 🔹 **Data Analyst** – Data exploration, manipulation with Pandas, and visualization with Matplotlib and Seaborn.
-🔹 **Data Scientist Part 1** – Introduction to machine learning models using Scikit-learn.
+🔹 **Data Scientist Part 1** – Introduction to machine learning models using Scikit-learn
 🔹 **Data Scientist Part 2** – Advanced machine learning concepts and project-based learning.

 ---